iotaledger/bee/.github/CONTRIBUTING.md

 The [Bee Initiative](https://github.com/iota-community/bee) is a collaborative effort to improve the Bee developer experience by focussing on the following goals:

-- Quality assurance and review
+- Quality Assurance and Quality Control
 - Documentation
+- Benchmarks
+- RFCs
-- Code samples
+- Node usability
 - Improvements to modules and libraries

 ## How much time is involved